 After the 25-hour break-in period, contact an authorized service facility for the following maintenance.
 The vehicle owner is responsible for any charges:

 - Change engine crankcase oil and oil filter.

-Check oil level.
+- · Check all fluid levels.

-- Inspect cooling and ventilation openings.
+- Inspect cooling and ventilation openings on the vehicle.

-Check engine carburetor adjustments.
+- Check engine carburetor adjustments.

 - Check engine ignition system.

-- · Inspect entire electrical system.
+- Inspect entire electrical system.

-- · Inspect the engine exhaust system.
+- Inspect the engine exhaust system.